JourdonLynch/Pens_and_Printers.py/README.md

 # Pens_and_Printers.py

 # Introduction
-The Pens and Printers provides was founded in 1984 and provides high-quality office products to large organizations.
+The Pens and Printers company founded in 1984 provides high-quality office products to large organizations.
 While they don’t directly produce these products, customers trust them to provide quality products.
 Over time the way consumers buy products changes and to maintain relevance businesses must adapt their sales methods.
 The pens and Printers company is launching a new product line and are interested in knowing how different sales methods resonate with their customers.

-# Problem statement
-Launching a new product line is expensive and Pens and Printers need to ensure that they are using the most effective technique to sell their new product line.
+The purpose of this report is to outline the data validation and cleaning process, conduct exploratory analysis on sales methods, define a metric to track performance, and provide a recommendation based on findings.

 # Data Validation and Cleaning